How to Know if a Fixer-Upper is Worth it When Buying Sarasota Properties

 Industry pros recommend making “an offer that strikes a balance between a good deal and the cost of necessary repairs.”
 Then you can work on other aspects that make the deal better and make the property worth it.
 “With any offer, you should include contingencies, which are exceptions that allow you to back out of a purchase if something comes up.
 A couple of common contingencies are inspection and appraisal contingencies.
 If an inspection reveals a major problem or the home appraises for lower than you offered, you can back out.”

 Ultimately, there remains some risk in buying a fixer-upper.
 It may turn out to be a bargain, or it could be an enormously costly mistake.
-But if you work with an experienced Kauai agent, your chances of getting a bargain will be vastly improved.
-If you’re planning on buying a Kauai fixer-upper, be sure to contact us at 808-634-4518.
+But if you work with an experienced Sarasota agent, your chances of getting a bargain will be vastly improved.
+If you’re planning on buying a Sarasota fixer-upper, be sure to contact us at 941-202-6957.

 Connect With Us!